 If you have questions, please contact Mayfield Brain & Spine at 800-325-7787 or 513-221-1100.

 Mayfield Certified Health Info materials are written and developed by the Mayfield Clinic.
 We comply with the HONcode standard for trustworthy health information.
 This information is not intended to replace the medical advice of your health care provider.

-Mayfield has two dedicated Pain Relief Suites, one at our Crestview Hills, Kentucky office and the other at the Spine Surgery Center in Norwood, Ohio.
+Mayfield has two dedicated Pain Relief Suites, one at our Crestview Hills, Kentucky, office and the other at the Mayfield Spine Surgery Center in Norwood, Ohio.
 We also perform these services at most outpatient centers in the Greater Cincinnati area.